You are here: Home > Section on Macromolecular Recognition and Assembly

 - Brandon Hoover, BA, Postbaccalaureate Fellow

-Our laboratory focuses on elucidating the coupling of the forces, structure, and dynamics of biologically important assemblies.
+Our basic goal is to elucidate the coupling of the forces, structure, and dynamics of biologically important complexes and assemblies.
 The next challenge in structural biology is to understand the physics of interactions between molecules in aqueous solution.
-The ability to take exploit the increasing number of available protein and nucleic acid structures will depend critically on establishing the link between structures and binding energies.
-A fundamental and quantitative knowledge of intermolecular forces is necessary to understand the interactions among biologically important macromolecules that control cellular function and for rationally designing agents that can effectively compete with those interactions associated with disease.
-Our results have shown that experimentally measured forces at close spacings are similar for a wide variety of systems, but different from those predicted by current, conventionally accepted theories.
-We have interpreted the observed forces as indicating the dominating contribution from water structuring energetics (1).
-The observation that interacting macromolecules will tenaciously retain their hydration waters unless the surfaces are complementary has profound implications for recognition reactions.
-To investigate the role of water in binding, we measure and correlate changes in binding energies and hydration accompanying recognition reactions of biologically important macromolecules, particularly of sequence-specific DNA–protein complexes.
-We observe a strong correlation between retained water and binding energy; stronger binding means less water retained at the DNA–protein interface.
+The ability to take advantage of the increasing number of available protein and nucleic acid structures will depend critically on establishing the link between structures and energies.
+A fundamental and quantitative knowledge of intermolecular forces is necessary for understanding the strength and specificity of interactions among biologically important macromolecules that control cellular function and for rationally designing agents that can effectively compete with those interactions associated with disease.
+We directly measure forces between biological macromolecules in macroscopic condensed arrays using osmotic stress and x-ray scattering.
+Our results have shown that experimentally measured forces at close spacings are different from those predicted by current, conventionally accepted theories.
+We interpret the observed forces as indicating a dominating contribution from water-structuring energetics.

 Click image to enlarge.